jtanderson/IdentityMapping/README.md

 ## Fixed bugs
   - [x] (Sam) remember last color used for each intersection
-  - [x] (Grace) use localstorage to persist circles from initial to extended mapping pages
+  - [x] (Sam) use localstorage to persist circles from initial to extended mapping pages
     - [x] Possbily break up .js into multiple files (but keep it DRY)
     - [x] initial mapping does not allow color, only names and size and position
     - [x] extended mapping should *not* allow movement, renaming, or resizing. but only coloring